BrianLees/icecream/version_001/README.txt

 This version has...
-  - NO IDs on the text fields on the login page
+  - NO IDs on the login page submit button

-  - Select lists all have NO IDs and the same class
+Task:
+  - Add name = "login"
+  - Tests should both go green